kencx/homelab/LOG.md

   needs both server and client flags turned on.
 This is probably true for Nomad as well.

+- All Ansible roles ran successfully for a dev cluster, albeit with an issue about Vault-agent.
+On clusters with more than one Vault-agent service running (eg. 1 server and 1 client node), Ansible needs to write to different cert auth role paths to differentiate them.
+This can be easily done by identifying them via their hostname, but Ansible's and consul_template's policy must also support writing to these paths.
+Vault policies do not support regex but templating can be used, which I have to look into.

 ### 13/02/23
 - I decided to scrape the previous plan of using AppRole authentication for Ansible because it had too many moving parts.
 Its much simpler to use TLS cert